 Also called cereals, grains and whole grains are the seeds of grasses cultivated for food.
 They come in many shapes and sizes, from large kernels of popcorn to small quinoa seeds.

-Most refined grains are enriched, and many enriched grains are also fortified — meaning nutrients that don’t occur naturally in the food are added — with other vitamins and minerals, such as folic acid and iron.
+Most refined grains are enriched.
+Many enriched grains are also fortified — meaning nutrients that don’t occur naturally in the food are added — with other vitamins and minerals, such as folic acid and iron.
 Enriched grains lack fiber and are not an optimal choice because while they have traces of nutrition, many important vitamins and nutrients are lost during processing.

 Opt for whole grains